VIAME/VIAME/doc/detector_introduction.rst

 ```

-The vita logger is similar to most loggers in that it needs logging
+The vital logger is similar to most loggers in that it needs logging
 object to provide context for the log message.
 Each logger object has
 an associated name that can be used to when configuring what logging
 output should be displayed.
 The default logger does not provide any